flowpoint/vim_plugins/readme.md

 nvim -u ./example_vimrc example.py
 ```

-then, run `:UpdateRemotePlugins` in nvim
+then, run `:UpdateRemotePlugins` in nvim and restart nvim

 to install, copy the plugin to your nvim runtimepath (`:set runtimepath`)